Love-Liberty/SoundsOn-/README.md

 The "MP3 Folder" must be in the root of the storage device (such as a MicroSD card)

 It must be called "mp3" (without the quote marks).
-The folder name is probably not case-sensitive.

 If you want a folder used for short interruptions to main audio playback it must also be in the root of the storage device it must be called "advert".

 In the mp3 folder the audio files are named like this 0001.mp3 0002.mp3 but can have names after the numbers.
+0001clang.mp3

 Other folders are named just with digits 01 to 99 (no names, as far as I know)

 audio files within those folders are 001 - 999 (no names, as far as I know)

-Currently (Nov 9 2022) using the DFPlayerMini_fast Library, but not sure this is any better than the original rbot version.
+Currently (Nov 9 2022) using the DFPlayerMini_fast Library, but not sure this is any better than the original robot version.

 API:
 Note: when using these you have to append the name of the player that is declared at the beginning of the sketch.
 (See example)